-US economy adds 164,000 jobs in April
+US adds 164,000 jobs in mixed April report

 The average hourly pay of private sector workers increased 2.6% year-on-year to $26.84 (£19.77).

-Manufacturers and the professional and business services sector helped to drive April's job gains.
+Manufacturing, health care and the professional and business services sector helped to drive April's job gains.

 The US has added an average of roughly 190,000 jobs per month over the past year and about 208,000 per month in the past three months.